 Python was conceived with one target in mind, simplicity.
 This simplicity has made Python one of the most popular languages today.
 However, Python developers have to sacrifice performance to make their lives easier.
 This performance sacrifice considerably impacts numerical and scientific computing, though!
 Luckily, NumPy is there to save the day!

 This article is an introduction to NumPy.
 After reading it, you’ll know how to install and import NumPy and how to process numeric data with one-dimensional NumPy arrays.
-There will soon be a full course on NumPy right here on Python Land, covering many more topics and multi-dimensional arrays. if you want to be notified of its release, please subscribe to the low-volume Python Land newsletter.
+We also offer a full course on NumPy right here on Python Land, covering many more topics and multi-dimensional arrays!

 Scientists have been interested in Python since the early days, thanks to its ease of use and extensibility.
 NumPy emerged from the efforts of the scientific Python community to tackle numerical computing weaknesses in Python.
 The main issues that needed tackling were: